 “…the Committee reiterates its previous concern at the brutality and excessive use of force by law enforcement officials against members of racial and ethnic minorities, including against unarmed individuals, which has a disparate impact on African Americans and on undocumented migrants crossing the United States-Mexican border…”

-Rev. Dr. George F. Regas, Founder & Convener
+Rev. Dr. George F. Regas, Founder and Convener

 Episcopal, The Regas Institute